-It features an ultralight nylon frame that’s very durable.
-It should be able to survive significant bending and twisting, as well as possibly being dropped or sat on accidentally.
+They feature a very durable yet ultralight nylon frame.
+They should be able to survive significant bending and twisting, as well as possibly being dropped or sat on accidentally.

-The light weight also makes it great for hot weather.
-It’s not thick or heavy enough to trap heat.
-They get a thumbs-up for their adjustable nose piece, which is made from rubber for less slip and will fit most people.
+The light weight also makes them great for hot weather.
+They’re not thick or heavy enough to trap heat.
+They get a thumbs-up for their adjustable nose piece, made from rubber for less slip and a good fit on most people.
 The earpieces are also adjustable, meaning you can get a really tight, comfortable fit.